HomeArticle

 Capital Landscape: Who's Ringing the Bell?
 Who's "Counting the Money"?

-The Six Little Dragons of Hangzhou can currently be divided into two categories.
-One group is standing at the door of the stock exchange, while the other group is flush with cash on paper.
+The Six Rising Stars of Hangzhou can currently be divided into two categories.
+One category is already at the door of the stock exchange, while the other has plenty of cash on the books.

 Let's start with the first category.
-The first - tier four companies are all gearing up for IPOs.
+The four companies in the first echelon are all sprinting towards IPOs.

-Originally, Unitree was leading the pack and was just one step away from going public.
+Originally, Unitree was leading the way and was just one step away from going public.

-However, today (January 13, 2026), BrainCo was reported to have submitted a confidential IPO application to the Hong Kong Stock Exchange.
-Therefore, BrainCo is expected to be the first company among the "Six Little Dragons of Hangzhou" to go public.
+However, today (January 13, 2026), it was reported that BrainCo has submitted a confidential IPO application to the Hong Kong Stock Exchange.
+Therefore, BrainCo is expected to be the first company among the "Six Rising Stars of Hangzhou" to go public.

-On January 6th of this year, BrainCo completed a financing round of approximately 2 billion RMB, making it the second - largest financing in the brain - computer interface field after Neuralink under Elon Musk.
+On January 6th, BrainCo completed a financing round of approximately 2 billion RMB, making it the second-largest financing in the brain-computer interface field after Neuralink under Elon Musk.

 Although BrainCo had not turned a profit by the end of 2024, why are investors willing to pour money into it?

-This company, founded in 2015 by Han Bicheng, a Harvard alumnus, has its own technological approach — non - invasive.
-It establishes a series of "digital nerves" between the brain and external devices.
-More importantly, it has already launched several products directly onto the market, covering areas from disability rehabilitation to autism intervention.
+This company, founded in 2015 by Harvard alumnus Han Bicheng, has its own technological approach—non-invasive brain-computer interfaces.
+By establishing a series of "digital nerves" between the brain and external devices, and more importantly, it has already launched several products directly on the market, ranging from disability rehabilitation to autism intervention.

-Due to its safer and more scalable approach, combined with the clear and strong - willed demand in the market, the market, although niche, has strong payment capabilities.
+Due to its safer and more scalable approach, and the fact that the demand in this area is a clear and strong rigid demand, the market, although niche, has strong purchasing power.

-As for Unitree Robotics, its guidance status was marked as "guidance acceptance" in November 2025, indicating that its listing is just around the corner.
+As for Unitree Robotics, its guidance status was marked as "guidance acceptance" in November 2025, indicating that its IPO is just around the corner.

-At the 2025 Summer Davos Forum, Wang Xingxing, the founder of Unitree Robotics, revealed that Unitree's annual revenue has exceeded 1 billion RMB, with the total annual order value approaching 1.2 billion RMB and the shipment volume exceeding 10,000 units.
-An even more positive sign is that the company has been profitable for five consecutive years.
+At the 2025 Summer Davos Forum, Unitree Robotics founder Wang Xingxing revealed that Unitree's annual revenue has exceeded 1 billion RMB, with the total annual order value approaching 1.2 billion RMB, and the shipment volume exceeding 10,000 units.
+An even more positive sign is that the company has achieved profitability for five consecutive years.

-Through continuous R & D and innovation, focusing on both the B2B and B2C markets, it has achieved large - scale revenue from high - tech products.
+Through continuous R & D and innovation, focusing on both the B2B and B2C markets, it has achieved large-scale revenue from its high-tech products.

-The key factor is that its products are affordable.
-In physical stores, the Go2 Air and Go2 Pro robotic dogs from Unitree are priced at 10,497 RMB and 19,999 RMB respectively.
-You can take home these cyber dogs for just ten or twenty thousand yuan.
+The premise for this is that its products are affordable.
+In physical stores, the prices of Unitree's Go2 Air and Go2 Pro robotic dogs are 10,497 RMB and 19,999 RMB respectively.
+You can take a cyber dog home for just ten or twenty thousand yuan.

-Similarly, CloudMinds Robotics, which has been deeply involved in the quadruped robot field, has also witnessed explosive growth in this booming market.
-Its revenue doubled in 2024, and the expected robot shipment volume in 2025 will reach the 10,000 - unit level.
+CloudMinds Robotics, which has also been deeply involved in the quadruped robot field, has also witnessed explosive growth in this booming market.
+CloudMinds' revenue doubled in 2024, and its robot shipment volume is expected to reach the 10,000-unit level in 2025.
 The company raised a total of over 1 billion RMB in three financing rounds last year.

-At the beginning of 2026, CloudMinds also initiated the listing guidance process.
-After eight rounds of financing, it has become the third company among the "Six Little Dragons of Hangzhou" to aim for an IPO, following Coohom and Unitree Robotics.
+At the beginning of 2026, CloudMinds also started the IPO guidance process.
+After eight rounds of financing, it has become the third company among the "Six Rising Stars of Hangzhou" to aim for an IPO, following Coohom and Unitree Robotics.

 Coohom is also on the verge of going public.

-In 2024, it held a 23.2% share of the domestic spatial design software market, ranking first and covering more than 200 countries and regions.
+In 2024, it held a 23.2% market share in the domestic spatial design software market, ranking first, and its products cover more than 200 countries and regions.

-Coohom focuses on "spatial intelligence" + a "cloud - native 3D design platform," providing services that home furnishing companies are willing to pay for and generating stable and predictable recurring revenue.
-Moreover, with the advent of AI, the company has successfully transformed into a spatial model provider and claims to be the "world's first stock in spatial intelligence."
+Coohom focuses on "spatial intelligence" and a "cloud-native 3D design platform," providing services that home furnishing companies are willing to pay for and generating stable and predictable recurring revenue.
+Moreover, with the arrival of AI, the company has successfully transformed into a spatial model and claims to be the "world's first stock in spatial intelligence."

-The second - tier companies, DeepSeek and Game Science, are the most interesting and also the ones with the most abundant funds.
+The second echelon, DeepSeek and Game Science, are the most interesting and also the ones with the most cash on hand.

-Game Science became famous overnight and is almost like a "money - printing machine."
-The single - product sales volume exceeded 9 billion RMB, and it has a huge cash flow.
+Game Science became famous overnight and is almost like a "money-printing machine."
+The single product's revenue exceeded 9 billion RMB, and it has a large amount of cash flow.

-Recall the spectacular launch of "Black Myth: Wukong."
-On the day of its release, 4.5 million copies were sold, with each standard - edition copy priced at 268 RMB.
+Recall the spectacular sales of "Black Myth: Wukong" on its release day.
+4.5 million copies were sold on the first day, with each standard edition priced at 268 RMB.
 Data shows that the game's sales reached 9 billion RMB in just four months.
-In addition, various derivative products, such as limited - edition figurines, sold out quickly as soon as they were launched.
+In addition, various derivative products such as limited-edition figurines were sold out as soon as they were launched.

-Game Science achieved a huge positive cash flow in a very short period, proving that high - quality content itself can be a highly profitable business.
+Game Science achieved a large positive cash flow in a very short period, proving that high-quality content can be a highly profitable business.

 In 2025, Game Science began to vigorously promote the commercialization of IP derivatives.

-Game Science's ambition extends beyond the game screen.
-In January 2025, an independent derivative brand, "BLACKMYTH," was quietly launched, extending the aesthetics of Black Myth to clothing and trendy toys.
+Game Science's ambition goes beyond the game screen.
+In January 2025, its independent derivative brand "BLACKMYTH" was quietly launched, extending the aesthetics of Black Myth to clothing and trendy toys.
 Then, in September, its first offline flagship store in Hangzhou opened.
-This move indicates that Game Science wants to sell a lifestyle and make more money from its fans.
+This move means that Game Science wants to sell a lifestyle and make more money from its fans.

-Financially, DeepSeek's parent company, Magic Square Quantitative, earned 5 billion RMB last year, so it is definitely not short of money.
+In terms of financial resources, DeepSeek's parent company, Magic Square Quantitative, earned 5 billion RMB last year, so it really doesn't lack money.

 On March 1, 2025, DeepSeek released a financial report that shocked the entire industry.
-The theoretical daily profit of its V3/R1 inference system was as high as 3.46 million RMB (475,000 US dollars), with a cost - profit ratio of 545%.
-Although the company later explained that the actual profit was far less than this figure, these numbers still left a lot of room for imagination in the market.
+The theoretical daily profit of its V3/R1 inference system was as high as 3.46 million RMB (475,000 US dollars), with a cost-profit ratio of 545%.
+Although the official later explained that the actual profit was far less than this, these figures still left a lot of room for imagination in the market.

-More importantly, it shattered the misconception that open - source means burning money.
+More importantly, it has ended the misconception that open-source means burning money.
 DeepSeek not only leads in technology but also has a profit margin through extreme cost control.

 In 2025, the valuation of DeepSeek and the net worth of its founder, Liang Wenfeng, became topics of great interest.
-Some foreign media once predicted that DeepSeek's valuation could reach as high as 150 billion US dollars, and the net worth of Liang Wenfeng might even surpass that of Huang Renxun at that time.
+Some foreign media once predicted that DeepSeek's valuation could reach as high as 150 billion US dollars, and Liang Wenfeng's net worth might even exceed that of Huang Renxun at that time.

-In the capital game in 2025, the biggest mystery lies with Liang Wenfeng.
+On the capital stage in 2025, the biggest mystery lies with Liang Wenfeng.
 Will we get an answer to this wealth question in 2026?
 Let's wait and see.

-After looking at the capital side and financial performance, let's delve deeper into the questions: How did they make money?
+After looking at the capital side and financial performance, let's return to a more in - depth question: How did they make money?
 And why can only they make this kind of money?

 02

-New Product Review: What Have They Deepened This Year?
+New Product Review: What Have They Delved Deeper into This Year?

 Game Science

-At the wee hours of August 20, 2025, Game Science made a grand finale appearance at the Gamescom in Cologne, Germany, unveiling its new game, "Black Myth: Zhong Kui."
-This was the first time a Chinese game had taken the "prime position" on the world stage.
-Moreover, the 2 - minute trailer of "Black Myth: Zhong Kui" received over 14 million views on Bilibili.
+At the wee hours of August 20, 2025, Game Science made a grand appearance at the Gamescom in Cologne, Germany, unveiling its new game "Black Myth: Zhong Kui," which allowed Chinese games to finally stand on the "golden position" of the world stage for the first time.
+Meanwhile, the two - minute trailer of "Black Myth: Zhong Kui" on Bilibili has exceeded 14 million views.

-From this new game, we can see Game Science's "ambition."
-It doesn't just want to focus on the Journey to the West series but aims to build a broader and more extensive "Black Myth" universe based on ancient Chinese mythology and folk legends.
-There is a vast potential for game - making in this field, and the gameplay can be more diverse.
+From this new product, we can see Game Science's "ambition."
+It doesn't just want to focus on the Journey to the West series but aims to build a broader and more extensive "Black Myth" system based on ancient Chinese mythology and folk legends.
+There is a huge potential for development in this field, and the gameplay is more diverse.

 During the years of developing "Wukong," Game Science painstakingly built an industrial pipeline.
-The most well - known achievements include quickly converting 3D scans of cultural relics into game assets, as well as breakthroughs in external hair rendering and detailed combat animations.
+The most well - known achievements are their ability to quickly transform 3D scans of cultural relics into game assets, as well as breakthroughs in external hair rendering and precise combat animations.

 DeepSeek

-At the beginning of the year, R1 became a huge hit, and DeepSeek was once called "China's OpenAI."
-However, the hype later subsided.
+At the beginning of the year, R1 became extremely popular and was once called the "Chinese OpenAI."
+However, the popularity later declined.
 In 2025, DeepSeek released models nine times.
-Although the highly anticipated R2 has not yet arrived, it has been continuously pursuing model innovation.
+Although the highly anticipated R2 has not arrived yet, it is still adhering to model innovation.

-Notably, in October, it launched a new model called DeepSeek - OCR, which features the "Context Optical Compression" technology.
+One of the notable events was in October when it launched a new model called DeepSeek - OCR, which features the "Context Optical Compression" technology.

-To put it simply, this black - tech means that the large - language model "sees" the text instead of "reading" it.
+In a nutshell, this cutting - edge technology means that the large model "sees" the text rather than "reads" it.

 A 1000 - word article can be compressed into 100 visual tokens.
-This directly addresses the biggest pain point of large - language models: the inefficiency in handling long contexts.
+This directly addresses the biggest pain point of large language models: long - context efficiency.
 This is still a "first in the industry."

 On December 1, 2025, DeepSeek released two official models: DeepSeek - V3.2 and DeepSeek - V3.2 - Speciale, targeting daily applications and extreme inference scenarios respectively.
-This time, the new model outperformed OpenAI and even caught up with Gemini 3.
-The new trick is DSA (DeepSeek Sparse Attention) — sparse attention.
+This new model has defeated OpenAI and even caught up with Gemini 3.
+The new feature this time is DSA (DeepSeek Sparse Attention) — sparse attention.

 This is still the innovative DeepSeek, figuring out how to generate more intelligence with limited data and computing power.

-In 2025, during the DeepSeek open - source week, six core technologies were released, covering core areas such as AI training, inference, storage, parallel computing, and communication optimization, aiming to solve the efficiency and cost bottlenecks in the era of large - language models.
+In 2025, during the DeepSeek Open - Source Week, a total of six core technologies were released, covering core areas such as AI training, inference, storage, parallel computing, and communication optimization, aiming to solve the efficiency and cost bottlenecks in the era of large models.

-In the eyes of the outside world, DeepSeek is a "terrible cost - killer," driving down the training and inference costs of large - language models to rock - bottom levels.
+In the eyes of the outside world, DeepSeek is a "terrible cost - killer," driving down the training and inference costs of large models to rock - bottom prices.

 For DeepSeek, having money is not the barrier; saving money is.
-If competitors follow suit, they will surely lose in the short term in terms of cost - saving.
-If they don't, their competitiveness will decline.
-This dilemma for competitors is DeepSeek's deepest moat.
+If competitors follow its cost - saving strategy, they may not be able to match it in the short term.
+If they don't follow, their competitiveness will decline.
+This "catch - 22" situation for competitors is DeepSeek's deepest moat.

-Because it has adhered to the most difficult and least - known underlying technological path without much financial support or backing from large companies.
+Because it has adhered to the most difficult and least - noticed underlying path without much money or support from large companies.

 Coohom

-Coohom is the most underestimated among the Six Little Dragons.
+Coohom is the most easily underestimated among the Six Rising Stars.
 Many people think Coohom is just "CoolHome."
-Actually, it aims to be the DeepSeek in the spatial field.
+Actually, it wants to be the DeepSeek in the spatial field.

 During the 2025 World Internet Conference Wuzhen Summit, Huang Xiaohuang, the co - founder and chairman of Coohom, said, "Similar to DeepSeek, we are more about 'intelligence.'
 We focus more on understanding and reasoning about space, while DeepSeek focuses more on understanding and reasoning about human language."